One of the biggest sources of difficulties for every single human being is the desire for people to be a certain way.

 When people are confronted with the idea of letting go of their ideals about other people, they usually have a few objections:

 So these objections are all about wanting to change people’s bad behavior.
-This article is about inner acceptance of “not ideal” behavior.
-But once you have inner acceptance, you can take appropriate external action.
-That might be helping the person, feeling compassion, getting to safety, talking calmly and lovingly to someone, reporting abusive behavior, getting counseling, or other appropriate actions that come from a place of love, compassion, and understanding rather than frustration and anger.
+This article is about inner acceptance of “bad” behavior (or what I think of as “not ideal”) … but once you have inner acceptance, you can take appropriate external action.
+That might be helping, being compassionate, getting to safety, talking calmly and lovingly to someone, reporting abusive behavior, getting counseling, or many more appropriate actions that come from a place of love, compassion and understanding rather than frustration and anger.